 We are a community of faith united in exploring what it means to follow the way of Jesus Christ, to be a people of God, and to love and care for our neighbors.
-As a church we will know no circles of exclusion, no boundaries we will not cross, and no loyalties above those which we owe to God.
+As a church we will know no circles of exclusion, no bridges we will not cross, and no loyalties above that which we owe to God.

 We take this mission seriously and invite you to:

 Explore what it means for you and for us to follow the way of Jesus Christ;

 Engage in this community of faith as we unite our lives in exploring what it means to be a people of God, loving and caring for our neighbors; and to

 Belong, in whatever sense that is true for you, knowing that, as a church, we strive to be a community that knows no circles of exclusion.

 Our Mission Partners:

 Seattle First Baptist Church is an American Baptist church and is an active member of The Association of Welcoming & Affirming Baptists (AWAB), Baptist Peace Fellowship of North America, Faith Action Network, and the Church Council of Greater Seattle.